 Liberty STEAM Charter School is committed to providing equal employment opportunities for all employees and job applicants.
-Recruiting, promotion practices, and other conditions of employment shall be maintained and conducted in a manner that does not discriminate on the basis of age, disability, race, color, sex, sexual orientation, gender, gender identity, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin or any other reason prohibited by law.
+Recruiting, promotion practices, and other conditions of employment shall be maintained and conducted in a manner that does not discriminate on the basis of age, disability, race, color, sex, gender, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin or any other reason prohibited by law, or any other protected classes under federal & state law.